imevahans/Team-Bedrock-Hack4Good/README.md

 The application consists of two parts:

 - **Frontend**: A React application built with Vite.
-- **Backend**: A Node.js/Express backend with JWT authentication, Twilio integration, Google OAuth, and integration with Neo4j.
+- **Backend**: A Node.js/Express backend with JWT authentication, Twilio integration, and integration with Neo4j Graphical Database.

 ## **Table of Contents**
 - [Installation](#installation)